 Planning Visits that Build Anticipation

 When my children know about an upcoming plan, it is nonstop harassment.
 When are we going again?
 What do you have planned?
 Are you going to cook some good food for us like old times?
-Instead of letting the countdown be a drag, make the wait part of the fun.
+Instead of letting the countdown be a drag, make the wait part of the fun, especially around your visitation schedule.

-- Create a countdown calendar together: Use stickers or digital apps to count down the time.
+- Create a countdown calendar together: Use stickers or digital apps to count down to summer break, three-day weekends, or a holiday celebration.

-- Plan “wish lists” for activities—plan activities together.
+- Plan “wish lists” for activities—plan activities together, accounting for long-distance travel.

 - Swap “planning letters”—take turns writing ideas or drawing pictures of what you’ll do.